 Instructions

-Heat oven to 325 degrees.
-Line a muffin tin with paper liners.
+- Heat oven to 325 degrees F. Line a muffin pan with parchment paper liners.

-Pour batter into muffin cups and bake for about 25 minutes or until toothpick inserted in center of muffin comes out clean.
+- Pour batter into muffin cups and bake at 325 degrees F for about 25 minutes or until toothpick inserted in center of muffin comes out clean.
 Allow the muffins to cool in the pan.

 This post was originally published in September 2010.
 It has been updated with more tips and new photos.